Lead India: Finalists

 On 9 February 2008, the results were announced.
 R.K.Misra (Bangalore) won the contest against Devang Nanavati of Ahmedabad, with more votes and a lead of 6-1 from the jury of seven judges.
 He was crowned as Lead India "Mahanayak" by Abdul Kalam, the former president of India.

 Later on one of the finalists, Sanjiv Kaura, became the CEO of CSR for Times of India Group.
-Along with the British Council, the group launched Teach India Program.
+Along with the British Council, the group launched the Teach India Program.

 A "Lead India Video Contest" was also held.
 The winners were declared as Jyotsna Khatry, Ashwani Thakur, and Achin Jain as 1st, 2nd, 3rd respectively.
-Awards were declared at the Times of India website.
+Awards were declared on the Times of India website.
 Videos made by the winners were posted to YouTube.

-There were three members in the jury:
+There were three members of the jury: